Imagine a guy: a middle-aged,

 other Q seller, when I asked him about the possibility of

-sending the synth in some kind of a case, replied that "even though I may
+sending the synth in some kind of a case, replied to me that "even though

-of transport", an opinion which marked the end of our conversation.
+of transportation", an opinion which marked the end of our conversation.
 But that's just typical for a post-slave country like mine.
 The

 price of this thing is well above the average income and it would be